010101-sans/eclipse_app/README.md

 The app provides an educational and visual experience to help users understand the dynamics of Solar and Lunar Eclipses.
 The users can also interact with moon revolution by dragging it.

+## Try It Now!

+Install the android application file named "eclipse_app.apk" present at repository.